briansorahan/www-echonest/README.md

 Put this in your shell initialization script (e.g. ~/.profile) and you can probably forget that you ever had to set up an API key!
-The hard way to do this is by using a function called set_api_key.
+The hard way to do this is by using a function called set_api_key every time you use WWW::EchoNest.
 This function is exported by WWW::EchoNest when you use the ':all' import tag.

 ```perl
 use WWW::EchoNest qw(:all);